natebarksdale/natebarksdale.github.io/output/2018-08-07-the-problem-of-evil-and-experimental-philosophy-of-religion.md

 coordinates: [42.0723, -84.728]
 ---

-For the John Templeton Foundation, I wrote about the intriguing intersection of experimental philosophy and the enduring challenge of evil.
+For the John Templeton Foundation, I wrote about the intersection of experimental philosophy and the enduring challenge of evil.

 > During the second half of the 20th century, a cohort of philosophers, most notably 2017 Templeton Prize winner Alvin Plantinga, developed what many regard as a definitive rebuttal of the so-called Logical Argument from Evil.
 That argument holds that the existence of evil is logically incompatible with the possibility of an all-knowing, all-powerful, all-good God.
 The rebuttal goes like this: since it is possible that some evil exists as a necessary condition for some greater good (such as affording humans free will to choose between right and wrong), the existence of evil is not logically incompatible with God’s existence.
 >